 You could also buy some plaque disclosing tablets, which reveal how much plaque is left on the teeth before or after brushing.
 Plaque revealers can make brushing more meaningful since children see the results of their efforts.

 The best toothbrush for your child will depend on your budget and their preferences.
 You'll probably find they outgrow each brush after a few years, so they may switch from one to another.

-The Philips Sonicare can adapt as your child grows, and the Bluetooth model offers that bit more engagement than the Oral-B app.
+The Philips Sonicare can adapt as your child grows, and the Bluetooth feature offers that bit more engagement than the Oral-B app.
 But both the brush and the replacement heads are more expensive, so you'd want to be sure your child will make good use of it.

 Ultimately, it's most important that you show your child how to brush correctly and monitor their brushing until they can brush independently – probably around age seven or eight.